MetaMask/mascara/docs/developer-guide.md

 // do stuff...
 ```

+## The Provider API

+.. describe the provider, what it is, how to use it.

+`provider.sendAsync(options, callback)`

+Easiest used with an abstraction library like EthJS or Web3.js.

 # The difference between mascara and the extension
 Mascara Is in alpha and some of it's behaviors are still undocumented.